gazbert/bxbot-ui/README.md

 1. Open a browser and go to: `http://localhost:4200`
 1. You can stop the container using `CTRL-c`

-The current Docker image on [Docker Hub](https://hub.docker.com/r/gazbert/bxbot-ui/tags/) is not a release, but rather a rolling development version of the UI...
+The current [Docker image](https://hub.docker.com/r/gazbert/bxbot-ui/tags/) is not a release, but rather a rolling development version of the UI...

 ### The manual way